Notice of Equal Opportunity

 To Discuss A Concern About Your Disability:

-If you believe that you are entitled to a reasonable accommodation because of your disability, but one was not provided, you may contact DHR’s Office of Employment and Program Equity (OEPE) at 410-767-7861 or by email at dhr.oepe@firstname.lastname@example.org.
-You mail also your complaint to Maryland Department of Human Resources, ATTENTION: Complaints, Office of Employment and Program Equity, 311 W. Saratoga
+If you believe that you are entitled to a reasonable accommodation because of your disability, but one was not provided, you may contact DHS’s Office of Employment and Program Equity (OEPE) at 410-767-7861 or by email at dhr.oepe@firstname.lastname@example.org.
+You mail also your complaint to Maryland Department of Human Services, ATTENTION: Complaints, Office of Employment and Program Equity, 311 W. Saratoga

 Street, Room 170, Baltimore, Maryland 21201.